 I seriously liked the Cheddar-Style Dips from this company, but I LOVED these spreads.
 Wayfare Dairy Free Cheese (formerly known as We Can’t Say It’s Cheese Cheddar-Style Spreads) upped the ante in terms of taste, texture, and performance in my book.

 While the dips could be likened to sour cream in texture, the Wayfare Dairy Free Cheese spreads rivaled cream cheese in their smooth and thick consistency.
-Of course, the flavor was different … not quite achieving cheese, but heavily cheddar inspired to help address the cheese void in the dairy-free diet.
-Oh, and did I mention that it comes in multiple flavors?
+Of course, the flavor was different.
+It didn’t quite achieve cheese, but is heavily cheddar inspired to help address the cheese void in the dairy-free diet.
+And did I mention that it comes in multiple flavors?
 I trialed the Original Cheddar and Hickory Smoked (which unfortunately, I think has been discontinued).
 The Hickory Smoked had a unique bacon-esque flavor that really did work.

 I have never been a big fan of hard cheese, dairy-free or not, but rather lean toward sauces and spreads for both taste and texture.
 And for that, Wayfare Dairy Free Cheese is perfect.
-It spreads easily for a thick and creamy topping and melts beautifully when placed in a saucepan or even spread atop a potato and broiled (sorry, I haven’t tested it as a pizza spread or in lasagna yet!).
-Here are some of the ways I “indulged” with this nutritious spread …
+It spreads easily for a thick and creamy topping and melts beautifully in a saucepan or even spread atop a potato and broiled.
+Sorry, I haven’t tested it as a pizza spread or in lasagna yet!
+Below are some of the ways I “indulged” with this nutritious spread.

 Cheesy Vegan Hand Rolls

 This one was a bit unique and you could easily substitute rice, but I was on a veggie kick that day.
 I shredded/grated some cauliflower and sautéed it until “al dente.”
-I then combined the cauliflower bits with some of the Wayfare Dairy Free Cheese (Cheddar) spread and a wee bit of salt to season (I did find that a touch of salt was needed at times when using this spread in recipes).
-From there I spread some of the cauliflower mixture on one side of a nori sheet, added avocado slices and carrot shreds, and rolled them up hand roll style.
+I then combined the cauliflower bits with some of the Wayfare Dairy Free Cheese (Cheddar) spread and a wee bit of salt to season.
+I did find that a touch of salt was needed at times when using this spread in recipes.
+From there I spread some of the cauliflower mixture on one side of a nori sheet.
+Then I added avocado slices and carrot shreds, and rolled them up hand roll style.
 Some wasabi and soy was all I needed to call these a light and yummy lunch.

 Hickory Smoked Mac n “Cheese”